ramonsuarez/ramonsuarez.github.io/content/post/the-real-digital-natives-80-of-children-under.md

 >
 > </div>

-<div class="posterous_quote_citation">via [mashable.com](http://mashable.com/2011/03/14/children-internet-stats/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+Mashable+%28Mashable%29)</div>Not only the data about child internet use is impressive, TV has a stronger hold on them that before.
+via [mashable.com](http://mashable.com/2011/03/14/children-internet-stats/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+Mashable+%28Mashable%29)</div>Not only the data about child internet use is impressive, TV has a stronger hold on them that before.
 Will it last as they grow up or just drive them to more video consumption online?

 </div>